 Any given week, we might hear from a family in Hancock County who has an immediate need of a simple-decent place to live.
 We hope to be able to better address that need by building multiple homes each year, but at present we are only able to build one home a year or every two years.
-We have qualified and selected our 19th Partner Family, and look forward to seeing you on site!
+We have qualified and selected our 20th Partner for our build in Blue Hill, and look forward to seeing you on site when it is safe to do so again!
+[Details to follow.]

 Please consider partnering with us on this project through a donation of in-kind goods or materials.